 The following websites and resources provide useful information on prevention and responding to bullying, as well as supporting students who have been the target of bullying behaviours:

 - Bully Stoppers

-- Report racism or religious discrimination in schools

 - Kids Helpline

-- ReachOut Australia

 - Lifeline

 - Bullying.
 No way!

 - Student Wellbeing Hub

-- eSafety Commissioner
+- Office of the eSafety Commissioner

 - Australian Student Wellbeing Framework

 EVALUATION